Zhongbf/typora/英文/Peppa Pig 第一季.md

 # 31、Ballet Lesson（芭蕾舞课）

-Peppa is going to her first ==balle lesson==.
+Peppa is going to her first ==ballet lesson==.
 This is Madame Gazelle, the ballet teacher.

 You must be young Peppa!
 I am Madame Gazelle!
 Hello, Madame!
 So sweet!
 Welcome to your first lesson of ballet!